How many games in Olympics has India qualified in? Read on to find out.

 Tokyo 2020 looks set to continue that trend spiraling upwards.

-Here is a list of sports that India have already confirmed that they will compete in at Tokyo 2020:
+Here is a comprehensive Olympic Games list of sports in which India have already confirmed that they will compete in next year:

-India will have four individual archery representatives at Tokyo 2020.
+India will have four individual archery representatives at the Olympics in Tokyo.
 Tarundeep Rai, Atanu Das and Pravin Jadhav will compete in the men’s event while Deepika Kumari will be the sole representative among the women.

 There is a fifth medal in contention as the men will also be participating as a team.